The children most likely to have 'frenemies'

 "This is really the first study that's looked at the 'dislike' relationships with that," de la Haye said.
 "We need to do a little more work to see if this would generalize to kids in the US; what we expect is that it would. ...
 Weight-based stigma seems to be something that's very common across countries."

-Dr. Eliana Perrin, lead author of a separate study published last month in the journal Pediatrics, said children might carry an implicit bias toward their overweight peers, which could lead to unreciprocated friendships and bullying.
+Dr. Eliana Perrin, senior author of a separate study published last month in the journal Pediatrics, said children might carry an implicit bias toward their overweight peers, which could lead to unreciprocated friendships and bullying.

 "Implicit bias probably does explain part of why children with obesity are more likely to be bullied," said Perrin, chief of the division of primary care in the department of pediatrics at Duke University School of Medicine.